 1. Not Optimising For Mobile

 First off we have to differentiate between mobile-friendly design and mobile-optimized design.
 Mobile-friendly design functions the same way no matter the device, while mobile-optimized design is built on dynamic content that changes according to the device by correcting spacing and optimising images.

 One of the most important things to keep in mind is that Google now ranks mobile sites higher than desktop sites in SEO ranking.
-Already in March 2018, Google announced that they will start indexing websites based on their mobile version, not the desktop version.
+In March 2018, Google announced that they will start indexing websites based on their mobile version, not the desktop version.

 2. Mobile page upload takes too long

 With more than half of all website traffic coming from mobile devices, how long a mobile page takes to upload is of utmost importance.
 And do you know the limit to wait for a mobile page upload?

 It’s about three seconds.
 According to research, about 53% of visitors leave a page that takes longer than three seconds to load, so make sure that your mobile pages are in order.